cortmiem/PlayIntegrityNEXT/README.md

 # ATTENTION
 Sometimes, you may need to double-check for Play Integrity Attestation if the new PIF.json was just downloaded.
+It can happen if you use apps like Yasnac.
+Currently, I have not encountered this bug using the Google Play developer check.

 # Demonstration